 My Experience With LifeCoin – Vs Sweatcoin?

 My experience with this App has been eerily similar to Sweatcoin.

 Right up to the overall design of the App, there isn’t too much to differentiate between them.

-However, there are several key differences that stood out to me between the two and one of those things, is a total deal breaker.
+However, there are several key differences that stood out to me between the two Apps and one of those things, is a total deal breaker for me.